original illustrations of the kits worn during the season

 After the humiliating 5-2 home defeat by Fallowfield in the third round of the Manchester Cup, the club suspended both goalkeeper Douglas and the first team trainer, Paley.

-There were no changes to the 'Heathens' home kit for 1895/96.
-Newton Heath's registered colours are given as green & gold in the Association of Football Statistics annual covering the 1895/96 season.
-This information was confirmed by contributor Pete Wyatt.
+Newton Heath's registered colours are given as green & gold in the Association of Football Statistics annual covering the 1895/96 season, and this information was confirmed by contributor Pete Wyatt.